coin-or/pulp/doc/source/guides/how_to_configure_solvers.rst

     solver = pulp.CPLEX_PY()
     status = prob.solve(solver)
-    # you can now access the information from the cplex python object post-solving by calling:
+    # you can now access the information from the cplex API python object
     prob.solverModel

 Also, you can access the python api object before solving by using the lower-level methods: